Norton Secure VPN Reviews& Product Details

 Yes, you may obtain Norton VPN for free if you purchase it alongside Norton antivirus rather than separately.
 A free 7-day trial is included with the Deluxe, LifeLock Select, and Ultimate Plus memberships, which you may use to test the VPN.
 In addition, you can use the VPN on up to 5 devices for free if you have Norton Deluxe or LifeLock Select during the trial time.
 However, if you want to test it on multiple devices, the LifeLock Ultimate Plus subscription, which permits unlimited simultaneous connections, is the way to go.

-When you join up and provide your credit card information, the free trial begins right away.
+The free trial begins immediately when you join up and provide your credit card information.
 If you don’t forget to cancel the membership after the week, you won’t be charged for up to 7 days.
 Otherwise, your account will be debited for your chosen plan’s first year’s price.

 The top alternatives that are available in the market to Norton Secure VPN are: